guptag/PellucidApp-Architecture/README.md

 ## Conclusion

 I think, we came far with the choices we've made and are pretty happy with the result so far.
 We are adding lots of new functionalities as per our business needs without much changes to the underlying architecture.
-You can sneak peek our application [here](http://www.finovate.com/spring14vid/pellucid.html).

 If we had to rewrite the entire application again with the choices we have now, we might probably leverage a framework like [React](http://io.pellucid.com/video/fsb-building-user-interfaces-with-react).